 Having said that, there are other projects that are trying to do such a thing but not all are very appealing.
 I am also looking into the INXT project deeply to understand how they are solving the problem of centralized storage to build a new internet.

 Disclaimer: I am not invested in any of these coins as of now but that might change soon.
-Also, do not take this article as an investment advice and always DYOR (Do your own research).
+Also, do not take this article as a piece of investment advice and always DYOR (Do your own research).

 Here are a few other hand-picked writings for your further reading on CoinSutra: